 - On-Screen Keyboard: an accessibility utility that displays a virtual keyboard on the screen that allows people with mobility impairments to type data by using a pointing device.

 Patrons with sight or hearing impairments may use the following at the Central Library:

 The Central Library offers microfilm equipment with viewing, printing, and exporting capabilities.
-The microfilm equipment can be reserved for two hours of use per day; to reserve the equipment, please contact us.
+The microfilm equipment can be reserved for two hours of use per day.
+You can reserve a time

 See our Tech Help page for options to improve your technology skills.